DanShigri/DanShigri/README.md

 - 👋 Hi, I’m @DanShigri
-- 👀 I’m interested in ...programming
+- 👀 I’m interested in ...Leading the world
 - 🌱 I’m currently learning ...Mind controling
 - 💞️ I’m looking to collaborate on ...
 Humanity
 - 📫 How to reach me ...through facebook